J051333/j051333.github.io/_pages/about.md

 ##### General

 Josi is a seventeen-year-old software developer.
 She has been programming for around eight years in a multitude of languages, including [JavaScript](https://en.wikipedia.org/wiki/JavaScript), [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), [C++](https://en.wikipedia.org/wiki/C%2B%2B), [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)), and more.
 She has a deep passion for technology and learning.
-She lives in Alabama and is currently attending high school and an attached trade school for comptuer science.
+She lives in Alabama and is currently attending high school and an attached trade school for computer science.
 She also loves cats.

 ##### Values